Cycling in Taiwan

 The rich and storied past and vibrant present of cycling manufacturing has created a lasting cycling culture in Taiwan.
-Additionally, with decades of infrastructure investment and culture building, cycling has not only remained a major export industry for Taiwan (chances are either your bike or a part of it are built in Taiwan), but domestically, cycling has become one of Taiwan’s national recreational pastimes.
+Additionally, with decades of infrastructure investment and culture building, cycling has not only remained a major export industry for Taiwan (chances are either your bike, or a part of it, is built in Taiwan), but domestically, cycling has become one of Taiwan’s national recreational pastimes.

 Furthermore, 2021 was actually the Year of Cycling Tourism (自行車旅遊年) in Taiwan.
 This article in the Taipei Times discusses the incredible achievements and investments that have been made over the past decade (and more) to get Taiwan’s cycling scene to where it is today.

 Whether you live on the island or are looking to plan your next adventure from overseas, Taiwan is a cyclist’s dream come true (see the image below).

 This Ultimate Guide to Cycling in Taiwan has been compiled with a detailed overview of everything you need to know to plan your next cycling adventure in Taiwan.
 Like all of Taiwan Outdoors’ Ultimate Guides, these documents are meant to be living and updated and edited as new information becomes available and old information becomes obsolete.
 Deeper dives into specific topics will be linked to this Ultimate Guide as we build out additional resources for you.

 Geography for Cycling in Taiwan